Razuldev/Telegram-Bot/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under The MIT License.